neilberkman/twiml/README.md

 </Response>)
 ```

-You can embed TwiML tags into other tags using the into_<verb> function:
+You can embed TwiML tags into other tags using the `into_*` function:

 ```elixir
 iex> TwiML.say("Lets say this inside the gather")